schmittjoh/JMSPaymentPaypalBundle/Resources/doc/index.rst

         password: your api password (not your account password)
         signature: your api signature

-If you want to use this plugin in combination with the PaymentBundle_, then you need to register this plugin with the payment plugin controller:
+If you want to use this plugin in combination with the CorePaymentBundle_, then you need to register this plugin with the payment plugin controller:
 ::